 Eventually she met and married a man who loved and respected her differences.
 They maintained separate residences on the same street so they could be close, but not too close.
 Greta was able to love and nurture her partner while maintaining her independence.
 Venus is also the ruler of her Fourth House of home and family (house cusp in Taurus); she was able to manifest a stable home life (Taurus), her way (Mars in Aquarius).

 Example 2: The Journey to Understand the Purpose of Your Yod

-Here’s another example: Bill’s Leo Moon is in his Eleventh House (friends and groups) sextile Gemini Venus in his Ninth House (foreigners) Gemini.
-These planets form an inconjunct with his Fourth House (home and family) Mars/Saturn conjunction in Capricorn (Mars also rules his Seventh House of partnerships).
-So we have Bill’s need to stand out (Leo) in the group (Eleventh House) supported by his attraction to women (Venus) who are bright, curious (Gemini) and very different from him (Ninth House).
+Here’s another example: Bill’s Leo Moon in his Eleventh House (friends and groups) makes a sextile to Jupiter in his Ninth House (foreigners) Gemini.
+These planets form an inconjunct with his Fourth House (home and family) Saturn in Capricorn.
+So we have Bill’s need to stand out (Leo) in the group (Eleventh House) supported by his desire to explore and meet new people who are bright, curious (Gemini) and very different from him (Ninth House).